 Plant-based diets have seen a surge in popularity in recent years.
 They’re known to be healthy and are recommended by the World Health Organization and other leading medical bodies.
 Vegetarian and vegan diets tend to be rich in fruits, vegetables, grains, pulses, and legumes.
 This means they contain more vitamins, minerals, and fiber than the standard American diet, along with less saturated fat.
 This is why plant-based diets are associated with a lower risk of cardiovascular disease and cancer.

 However, for people keen to lose weight, the ketogenic diet has been shown to be highly effective.
 It involves restricting carbohydrate intake by getting your calories primarily from fat sources.
 A person following a keto diet will typically eat lots of meat, eggs, and dairy products.
 This forces the body to burn through its carbohydrate and fat stores, which leads to steady weight loss.
 But for vegetarians and vegans, the choice of compatible foods can seem somewhat limited.
-This is why many people dismiss a vegetarian keto diet as simply impossible to follow.
+This is why many people dismiss a vegetarian keto diet as simply impossible to follow (the vegan ketogenic diet seems to be even harder to follow).
 However, with careful planning and some nutritional know-how, it is possible to combine both.

 The key principles of a vegetarian ketogenic diet

 The main principle of a vegetarian keto diet is to limit carbohydrate consumption and eat plenty of fats.
 By restricting the amount of carbs available to your body, it’ll switch over to using other fuel sources.
 This means it’ll burn existing stores of glycogen and fat, which will help you to lose weight.

 Here are some of the key principles of ketogenic diet for vegetarians:

 - Aim to consume 80% fat, 15-20% protein and <5% carbohydrates